FAQ – Prospective students

 The University of Economics, Prague, does not provide any student grant.
 Students could apply for other grants, e.g. at the Visegrad Fund http://www.visegradfund.org/ .

-Students having applied for the governmental grant at the Czech Ministry of Education could not use this grant for studying any study program with tuition fee within the Czech Republic.
+Students having applied for the governmental grant at the Czech Ministry of Education cannot use this grant for studying any study program with tuition fee within the Czech Republic.

 8. Can someone help me get from the airport to the dorms?

-The only way is to take part in the Buddy System and get a Czech student to help you.
-For more information about Buddy System activities, check the webpage.
+The only way is to take part in the ESN VŠE Praha, which offers a Buddy program.
+The student can get in touch with a Czech student to help you.
+For more information about ESN VŠE Praha activities, check the webpage.

 9. Where are the IB students accommodated and what does a meal plan include?